 There are many online tools that will give you the current and quick ratio for any public company.
 My favorite tool is Morningstar.
 With Morningstar, you can enter any ticker symbol and quickly get access to key ratios.
 To find the current and quick ratios, you click on the Key Ratios navigation item after entering a ticker, scroll down to the Key Ratios section, and click the link for Financial Health.
 For Apple, the Financial Health ratios look like the following (click image to enlarge):

 One thing of note in the above image is that Morningstar reports Apple’s quick ratio as 1.24.
 I think that’s an error.
-It’s quick ratio is 1.48, as reflected by the NASDAQ (which reports the quick ratio as a percentage, 148%).
+Its quick ratio is 1.48, as reflected by the NASDAQ (which reports the quick ratio as a percentage, 148%).
 And that underscores the importance of understanding how any ratio is calculated and not to take at face value what another website is reporting.

 The Current and Quick Ratios in Action

 So what is considered a healthy current and quick ratio?
-While the answer can vary from industry to industry, generally ratios of 1 or higher is considered healthy.
+While the answer can vary from industry to industry, generally ratios of 1 or higher are considered healthy.
 A current ratio of 1 means that a company’s current assets equal its current liabilities.
 A ratio of more than 1 means the company has more current assets than current liabilities.
 Thus, with a ratio of 1 or higher, the company should have no problem covering its liabilities over the next 12 months.

 A minimum Current Ratio of 1 is usually a good sign although 1.5 or 2 is safer.
-However, if the ratio is below 1 a company can still operate if it generates strong cash flow or has access to financing such as selling bonds or a line a credit.
+However, if the ratio is below 1 a company can still operate if it generates strong cash flow or has access to financing such as selling bonds or a line of credit.

 For manufacturing or industrial firms, a minimum Current Ratio of 1.5 is considered safe.
-For less capital intensive industries such as software, a lower ratio is acceptable.
+For less capital-intensive industries such as software, a lower ratio is acceptable.
 It is important to only compare companies within the same industry.
 For example, Adobe (ADBE) and Peabody Energy (BTU) should not be compared to each other because Adobe is a software company with low capital requirements while Peabody Energy is a coal company with high capital requirements.
 Adobe can operate with much less capital than Peabody Energy and can therefore have a lower Current Ratio.